 Later, after I'd already bought a bunch of wire shelves for my pantry, I found out about an easy way to add removable wood shelves to cabinets that doesn't require any tools, screws, or other hardware.
 I used that method to add a shelf at the top of this cabinet, and even had the wood cut for me at Lowe's.
 Personally I like this method even better than the wire shelves because it's sturdier and there are no bars for small things to fall through.

 Problem #5: No pantry or not enough pantry space

 If your RV doesn’t have a pantry or you simply need more space, an organizer like one of these can be a good solution.
 The one on the left is from the Container Store and while it’s designed to hang on a door, it could be mounted on a wall as well.
 It is kind of pricey, but there are cheaper alternatives.
 You could also get one that hangs over a door like the one pictured in the photo on the right.
 I really like this woven basket style, and have actually thought about buying one myself to replace a cheaper door organizer I use in my bedroom for clothes storage.

 Hopefully that gives you some ideas for pantry organization!

-For more RV kitchen ideas, check out my other related blog posts:
+For more RV kitchen ideas, check out these other blog posts I've written: